ssmirr/Course/Project/Pipeline1.md

 # Configure jenkins and build environment
 $ pipeline setup

-_This command should create a .vault-pass file, with the password "csc-devops-2020" inside the VM to decode any vaults_.
+# ^ This command should copy a .vault-pass file from host to vm

 # Trigger a build job (named checkbox.io), wait for output, and print build log.
 $ pipeline build checkbox.io